 From a UK Translation company, we are always keen to watch any up and coming languages or developments in the way the world interacts!

 It’s estimated that there are up to 7,000 different languages in the world.
 The most widely spoken are Mandarin, English and Spanish.
-Today about 1 billion people speak Mandarin around the world and it has been predicted that the number of students learning Mandarin, in the UK, will double by 2019.
-The education minister has described it as the “language of the future” and has pledged to increase the number of qualified Mandarin teachers to 1,200 by 2019.
-It is hoped that this will encourage more British people to learn – as only 1% of the population are currently fluent in Mandarin.
+Today about 1 billion people speak Mandarin around the world.
+Likewise it is predicted that the number of students learning Mandarin, in the UK, will double by 2019.
+The education minister has described it as the “language of the future”.
+Similarly he has pledged to increase the number of qualified Mandarin teachers to 1,200 by 2019.
+Furthermore it is hoped that this will encourage more British people to learn.
+Currently only 1% of the population are fluent in Mandarin.

-Ms Truss said: “China’s growing economy brings huge business opportunities for Britain, and it is vital that more of our young people can speak Mandarin to be able to trade in a global market and to develop successful companies.”
+Ms Truss said: “China’s growing economy brings huge business opportunities for Britain.
+It is vital that more of our young people can speak Mandarin to be able to trade in a global market.
+Thus able to develop successful companies.”
 BBC News

-However, Mandarin isn’t the only language gaining in popularity and indeed, it might be wise to explore your options more thoroughly, depending on your motivation for taking up a new language.
+However, Mandarin isn’t the only language gaining in popularity.
+It might be wise to explore your options more thoroughly.
+All depending on your motivation for taking up a new language.

-It is well known that even a small amount of vocabulary is invaluable if you are visiting a foreign country, not only for navigating your way around a strange place but also to blend in with the locals.
-If you want to have an authentic experience, to haggle or negotiate while you’re shopping, to order the local specialities – there is no better way than knowing the language of the country you are in.
+It is well known that even a small amount of vocabulary is invaluable if you are visiting a foreign country.
+Not only for navigating your way around a strange place but also to blend in with the locals.
+If you want to have an authentic experience, to haggle or negotiate while you’re shopping, to order the local specialities.
+There is no better way than knowing the language of the country you are in.
 Shared language is the key to breaking down barriers.
-If visiting India is high up on your bucket list, then it might make sense, to add learning Hindi to your bucket list as well!
+Consequently, If visiting India is high on your bucket list, it might make sense, to add learning Hindi to your list as well!

 If you want to speak the most popular languages in the world for travel purposes – the current top ten most popular are: English, French, Spanish, Russian, Arabic, Mandarin, German, Japanese, Portuguese and Hindi/Urdu.